qwaneu/qwaneu.github.io/_drafts/cypress-first-impressions.md

 I've made another diagram of effects to illustrate what happens when it is easy to set up an exploratory test quickly.
-![Diagram is explained below.](/attachments/blogposts/2020/cypress-doe-exploratory.jpg) When setup speed is high, we can do more exploratory testing, which means we have fewer defects, and more time available to do automated tests, which improves our setup speed.
+![Diagram is explained below.](/attachments/blogposts/2020/cypress-doe-exploratory.jpg) Casting a wider net of automated tests leads to fewer hard to achieve states.
+When we have fewer hard to achieve states, we can devote more time to  exploratory testing, which means we have fewer defects, and more time available to do automated tests, and then we have come full circle, with fewer hard to achieve states.

+Marc suggested, rightly, that exploratory testing doesn't _immediately_ lead to fewer defects.
+So I've drawn a delay there.
+Working through an application, even when the parts run fast, takes time.
+Understanding and better UX also take time.

 ## Why Cypress